![]() |

-$ORIGIN is a standard directive defined in RFC 1035.
+$ORIGIN is a standard DNS directive defined in RFC 1035.

-$ORIGIN values should be 'qualified' (they end with a 'dot').
-Confusingly some documentation omits this dot.
+$ORIGIN values must be 'qualified' (they end with a 'dot').

 If an $ORIGIN directive is not defined - BIND synthesizes an $ORIGIN from the zone name in the named.conf file as illustrated below: